-A successful example of a strategic alliance between companies to develop new technology and products was that described earlier in this chapter, where co-operation between Kodak, Fujifilm, Minolta, Nikon and Canon led to the development of the Advanced Photographic System (APS).
+A successful example of a strategic alliance between companies to develop new technology and products was that described earlier, where co-operation between Kodak, Fujifilm, Minolta, Nikon and Canon led to the development of the Advanced Photo System (APS).
 This was a new type of film that was easier to use, load and change than conventional 35mm and other format films.
 These companies combined to share development costs up to the point where the technology was proven.
-They then went their separate ways in developing specific products and features on cameras incorporating the new technology.
-The technology would probably never have been developed unilaterally by individual companies in the industry.
+They then went their separate ways in developing products and features on cameras incorporating the new technology.
+The technology would probably never have been developed by individual companies.